 Races that take place within the free-roaming area feature numerous fences and the like, designed to keep you within a certain boundary, while the more serious races take part in proper circuits.

-8. Need For Speed ProStreet PSP Xbox One
+8. Need For Speed ProStreet PSP

 Need for Speed ProStreet is one of the more eccentric high-profile announcements of the year.
 Given the Need for Speed series’ records, as action-packed, police pursuit-filled, illegal street racing dramatic, EA’s choice to focus on legal street racing in semi-realistic marketing cars is hard to think.